architxkumar/Personal-Portfolio/README.md

 This is a [submission project](https://roadmap.sh/projects/portfolio-website) for [roadmap.sh](https://roadmap.sh).

-The web app is live on [GitHub Pages](https://architxkumar.github.io/Personal-Portfolio/)
+The web app is live on [architxkumar.dev](https://architxkumar.dev/)

 ## Features